 a small cluster of picot single crochets worked in the first round of a swatch

 anchoring the psc-x in the back loop of the same st it is made from causes it to lean a tiny bit to the side, but when followed by a special st, this can be an advantage.
-Either way, it is hardly visible.
+Either way, the offset is hardly visible.

 'Petranese' explained tutorial PDF

-You will be able to download a free PDF version of this website here soon
+You will be able to download a PDF version of this website here shortly.